joesparrow/palindromeevents/index.md

 Each one is hand made.
 Seriously!
 I will be 3D printing them and then hand sewing the ribbon on.

-They are 60mm wide x 100mm tall attached to 80cm of 38mm wide red satin ribbon.
+They are 60mm wide x 100mm tall and made from the finest Polyethylene Terephthalate Glycol (PETG plastic, I don't own a metal printer).
+They are attached to 80cm of 38mm wide red satin ribbon.

 It's inspired by the Sator Square, a two dimensional, five word latin palindrome with four symmetries.